rimunroe/pipeline-react-views/docs/docs.md

   * applies a humanized `displayName` for you
   * binds change callbacks to component context for you
   * gets store data for all stores on `getInititalState`
-  * regsiters store change callbacks for you on `componentDidMount`
+  * registers store change callbacks for you on `componentDidMount`
   * calls `setState` for you
   * unregisters store change callbacks on `componentWillUnmount`
   * puts a reference to the component's factory on `app.views`